intel/rohd-hcl/README.md

 # ROHD Hardware Component Libary

 A hardware component library developed with [ROHD](https://github.com/intel/rohd).
 This library aims to collect a set of reusable, configurable components that can be leveraged in other designs.
 These components are also intended as good examples of ROHD hardware implementations.

+Check out the [generator web app](https://intel.github.io/rohd-hcl/confapp/), which lets you explore some of the available components, configure them, and generate SystemVerilog.

 This project is always improving and growing!
 In a given category, initial components are primarily focused on correctness with room for optimization from there.
 Please feel free to contribute or provide feedback.
 Check out [`CONTRIBUTING`](https://github.com/intel/rohd-hcl/blob/main/CONTRIBUTING.md) for details on how to contribute.